opendatasoft/slate/source/includes/_dataset_status.md

 {}
 ```

+todo:
-todo: description of the meaning of the status and of the conditions that led there
+* description of the meaning of the status and of the conditions that led there.
+* If the status references a job, make sure the job is an expandable relationship.
+* Explain each time that the job should be polled for more details.
+* Include a `since` datetime in each object

 ### Attributes